KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Experiments

 \subsection{Dataset and Metric}

 \textbf{WFLW \cite{Wu_LaB_CVPR18}}.
-The Wider Facial Landmarks in-the-wild (WFLW) dataset includes 10000 face images (7500 for training and 2500 for testing), each annotated with 98 landmarks.
-With substantial pose, expression, and occlusion variations, the test set is divided into six evaluation categories: pose, expression, illumination, make-up, occlusion, and blur.
+The Wider Facial Landmarks in-the-wild (WFLW) dataset includes 10,000 face images (7,500 for training and 2,500 for testing), each annotated with 98 landmarks.
+With substantial pose, expression, and occlusion variations, the test set is further divided into six evaluation categories: pose, expression, illumination, make-up, occlusion, and blur.

 \textbf{AFLW \cite{Kostinger_AFLW_ICCVW11}}.
 The Annotated Facial Landmarks in the Wild (AFLW) dataset provides a large-scale collection of annotated face images from Flickr.
 These images display extensive variation in appearance (e.g., pose, expression, ethnicity, age, gender) and general imaging and environmental conditions.
-Approximately 25k faces are annotated, with up to 21 landmarks per image.
+Overall, approximately 25k faces are annotated, with up to 21 landmarks per image.

 \textbf{300W \cite{Sagonas_300W_IVC16}}.
 The 300W dataset comprises 300 indoor and 300 outdoor in-the-wild images, covering a wide range of identities, expressions, illumination conditions, poses, occlusion, and face sizes.
-Each face in the dataset is annotated with 68 landmarks.
+Notably, each face in the dataset is annotated with 68 landmarks.

 \textbf{COCO-WholeBody \cite{Jin_COCOWholebody_ECCV20}}.
 The COCO-WholeBody dataset extends the COCO dataset with whole-body annotations.
 It features four types of bounding boxes (person, face, left-hand, right-hand) and 133 keypoints (17 body, 6 feet, 68 face, 42 hands) per person in an image.
-In this study, we focus on face landmarks annotation for model evaluation.
+In this study, we only focus on face landmarks annotation for performance evaluation.

 \textbf{Evaluation Metric}.
 For consistency with previous works, we adopt the Normalized Mean Error (NME) metric to evaluate our model.
-Calculated as follows: where $Y$ and $\hat{Y}$ represent the ground truth and predicted results, respectively. $D$ denotes the normalized distance, and $N$ is the number of landmarks.
+Typically, it is calculated as follows: where $\beta$ and $\hat{\beta}$ represent the ground truth and predicted results, respectively. $D$ denotes the normalized distance, and $N$ is the number of landmarks.